-What we have seen in the mechanical departments of the school has been matter of equal admiration.
-It was a happy conception of Captain Pratt to combine industrial education with the instructions of the school-room.
-In this way the larger boya of the school are, while obtaining the elements of a good education, enabled to learn a useful trade.
-It is obvious to the least reflective that this must prove of incalculable advantage to them when the time shall have come for them to return to their respective tribes.
-Be sides the ability it will give them in the matter of self-support, it can hardly fail to secure them enviable position and influence among their people.
-In the several branches of mechanical activity now being carried on in connection with the school, we have been n under like conditions.

-In but feebly expresses the judgment formed from what we have observed, to say that we regard the experiment made in this school to educate and every way improve Indian children, a very remarkable success.
-In a little more than a year these children have been brought from a very low point of natural ignorance and of barbarism to the possession of many of the benefits of civilization, while their capacity, and their earnest desire, as well as that of many of their parents, for its fullest benefits, have been unmistakably shown.
-We cannot forbear the decided expression of our judgment that this method of dealing with this unhappy people, is, by the results attained in this and kindred schools commended as eminently wise, and deserving of much wider adoption.
-In fact, we cannot hesitate to express our conviction that it ought to be made a fundamental feature of national policy in our future dealing with the Indian tribes. the Indian tribes.
+What we have seen in the Mechanical Departments of the School has been matter of equal admiration.
+It was a happy conception of Capt.
+Pratt to combine industrial education with the instructions of the school room.
+In this way the larger boys of the school are, while obtaining the elements of a good education, enabled to learn a useful trade.
+It is the elements of a good education, enabled to learn a useful trade.
+It is obvious to the least reflective that this must prove of incalculable ad-vantage to them when the time shall have come for them to return to their respective tribes.
+Besides the ability it will give them in the matter of self-support, it can hardly fail to secure them enviable posi-tion and influence among their people.
+In the several branches of me-chanical activity now being carried on in connection with the school, we have been no less impressed with the aptness to learn, and with their skill in work, than we were with their mental capabilities.
+In harness-mak-ing, tailoring wagon-making, campanetry, and in the tinner's trade as also ing, tailoring, wagon-making, carpentry, and in the tinner's trade as also in printing, the products of their labors evince skill which we think will not suffer in comparison with that of our own people under like conditions ditions.
+It but feebly expresses the judgment formed from what we have ob-served, to say that we regard the experiment made in this school to ed-ucate and every way improve Indian children a very remarkable success.
+In a little more than a year these children have been brought from a very low point of natural ignorance and barbarism to the possession of many of the benefits of civilization, while their capacity and their earnest desire, as well as that of many of their parents, for its fullest benefits, have been unnistakably shown.
+We cannot forbear the de-cided expression of our judgment that this method of dealing with this unhappy people, is, by the results attained in this and kindred schools commended as eminently wise, and deserving of much wider adoption.
+In fact, we cannot hesitate to express our conviction that it ought to be made a fundamental feature of national policy in our future dealing with the Indians tribes.

 In conclusion we desire to give distinct and emphatic expression to our belief that the general management of this enterprise is of the most excellent character.
-Captain Pratt brings to his work rare intelligence in all that pertains to Indian character and to the requisites for its successful management.
-In him energy and enthusiasm are joined with a solicitude almost parental for the children under his care.
-In him, as indeed in all the teachers of the school, there seems a prevailing desire for the well-being of every child; and both he and they are to be congratulated on the success of their arduous and faithful labors.
+Capt.
+Pratt brings to his work rare intelligence in all that pertains to Indian character and to the requisites for its successful management.
+In him energy and enthusiasm are joined with a so-licitude almost parental for the children under his care.
+In him, as indeed in all the teachers of the school, there seems a prevading desire for the well-being of every child; and both he and they are to be congratulated on the success of their arduous and faithful labors."